rlschuller/onet_site/index.md

 **Description** The network consists of 2 fully connected layers (for input and output) and 5 *PointNet ResNet-blocks* intercalated by pooling+expansion layers, as shown in Figure 3.

 **Note** In the supplementary there's no distinction between *PointNet ResNet-blocks* and ONet ones.
-In the source code they're completely different (see `im2mesh/layers.py` and `./im2mesh/encoder/pointnet.py`).
+In the source code they're different (see `im2mesh/layers.py` and `./im2mesh/encoder/pointnet.py`).

 We can find a legacy definition of the ONet architecture, and in this version both used the same simplified ResNet-block defined bellow.
 This might explain the inaccuracies in the PDFs.
 Without further ado, let us present the definition from the source code: